lqhuang/blog/notes/2023-10-03-epoch-in-postgresql-and-unix.md

   - dev
 ---

-Today I got to use my #ObscureKnowledge that the system epoch (1970-01-01) is not the same as the @PostgreSQL epoch (2000-01-01) to help someone squash a bug.
+Today I got to update my `#ObscureKnowledge` that the system epoch (1970-01-01) is not the same as the @PostgreSQL epoch (2000-01-01) to help someone squash a bug.